You could see the tears that had formed in Ivan Provorov’s eyes.

 Whether it was the product of elimination, a turnover that led to the Penguins' go-ahead goal, the sheer emotion of playing on a shoulder that may need offseason surgery or the tribulations of a six-month journey, no 21-year-old kid can be expected to overcome these levels of distress and anguish.

-How Provorov mustered up the strength to play 20-and-a-half minutes in his final game of the season, an 8-5 loss to the Penguins, probably defied medical logic.
-His left shoulder was so battered from crashing into the boards in the final few minutes of Game 5 that his upper body was often contorted to a 45-degree angle where his only option was to pass just about every time the puck was on his stick, even with a wide open net to shoot at.
+How Provorov mustered up the strength to play 20 and a half minutes Sunday in his final game of the season, an 8-5 loss to the Penguins, probably defied medical logic.
+His left shoulder was so battered from crashing into the boards in the final few minutes of Game 5 that his upper body was often contorted to a 45-degree angle where his only option was to pass just about every time the puck was on his stick, even with a wide-open net to shoot at.

-“He is a warrior,” said defenseman Andrew MacDonald.
+“He is a warrior,” defenseman Andrew MacDonald said.
 “Everyone here knows it and respects the hell out of him.”

-Had this been the regular season, Provorov and teammate Sean Couturier would have missed weeks of action.
+Had this been the regular season, Provorov and teammate Sean Couturier would have missed weeks of action (see story).
 Couturier revealed he suffered a torn medial collateral ligament when he collided with Radko Gudas leading up to Game 4.
-Last Wednesday the Flyers' center could barely walk and yet he was already skating again.
+Last Wednesday, the Flyers' center could barely walk and yet he was already skating again.

-Courageous and so incredibly determined, Couturier gave a performance for the ages.
+Courageous and so incredibly determined, Couturier gave a performance for the ages (see story).
 Skating on one good leg and another that needs at least four weeks of rest and treatment, the Flyers' Selke Trophy finalist scored a hat trick to go along with five points, and was on the ice for every goal the Flyers scored.

 "Credit to Coots, what he played through during the playoffs and the way he played,” Scott Laughton said.
 “I don’t know much more to say about that guy.
 The way he battled and the way he played through what he was dealing with.”